 We can go to the House of the Creator but it is a visit, we are not commissioned to live there and upkeep its functions.
 We have the earth to tend to.
 This is a 7 day a week job and we should be excited in the duties the Creator has entrusted us to do.

-Two jobs – the Ark and the Tabernacle – two peoples with a mission from One Creator.
+Two jobs – the Ark and the Tabernacle – two peoples with separate missions from One Creator.

 One last point – the Holy Torah begins with the Hebrew letter ‘Beit’ that has a numerical value of two – “Bereishit” – “In the beginning of God’s creating, He created the Heavens and the earth”